kwolbachia/Visualization_toolset/README.md

 	- [n4]  Cyan
 	- [n5]  Magenta
 	- [n6]  yellow
+* now when you press space and numerical keys from 1 to 7, you can toggle the corresponding channels.

 * __Installation :__
 	- Place the Visualization_toolset.ijm file in the toolset directory of your ImageJ or Fiji application.
 (ImageJ/Macros/toolsets)
-	- You will now find the toolset in the toolset menu of imageJ bar [>>] button
+	- You will now find the toolset in the "More Tools" menu of imageJ bar [>>] button